 define('AUTOSAVE_INTERVAL', 300); // seconds define('WP_POST_REVISIONS', 3);

-It is important to add the code above the
+It’s important to add the code above the

 You can also disable revisions altogether.

-Old or unused images
+Delete old or unused images

-You can use a script or connect to your site via SFTP and do a quick search for these extensions and then delete them.
+You can use a script or connect to your site via SFTP and do a quick search for these extensions and delete them.
 Make sure to check with your current image optimization solution to confirm which extensions they are using.

 Clean up auto-drafts, spam comments, transients, etc.